stockrt/stockrt.github.com/site/_posts/2009-08-15-listing-github-projects-in-your-blog.markdown

 title: Listing GitHub projects in your blog
 tags: [github, en-US]
 ---
-So I needed to list my GitHub projects in a fancy way in my blog, in the sidebar, all dynamically done.
+So I needed to list my GitHub projects in a fancy way inside my blog, in the sidebar, all dynamically done.
 So, I searched a little around and found how.
 There are two major badges to do it, here I will describe them: